nhsconnect/CareConnectAPI/pages/engage/engage.md

 tags: [engage]
 sidebar: foundations_sidebar
 permalink: engage.html
-summary: "Describes how to engage with Care Connect and the different mechanisms involved in this process."
+summary: "These pages assist with requirements gathering and mapping stages of a FHIR API development process."
 ---